-You can optionally check "Include prerelease" to see the latest prerelease versions that include experimental new features.
+Check the "Include prerelease" checkbox to see the latest prerelease versions that include experimental new features.

 a.
-If you don't have other application resources, add
+If you don't need other application resources, add the WinUI resources element

 b.
-Otherwise, if you have more than one set of application resources, add
+If you need more than one application resource, add the WinUI resources element

 The order of resources added to a ResourceDictionary affects the order in which they are applied.
 The

 XamlControlsResourcesdictionary overrides many default resource keys and should therefore be added to

 Application.Resourcesfirst so that it doesn't override any other custom styles or resources in your app.
 For more information on resource loading, see ResourceDictionary and XAML resource references.